 Antony Armstrong-Jones was one of the British royal family’s most scandalous members.
-Married to Princess Margaret, Queen Elizabeth’s sister, from 1960 until 1978, Armstrong-Jones was a high-society charmer.
+Married to Queen Elizabeth’s sister, Princess Margaret, from 1960 until 1978, Armstrong-Jones was a high-society charmer.
 His wife may have earned her reputation as the party-girl princess, but Armstrong-Jones's shocking behavior proved that husband and wife were two of a kind.

 On May 6, 1960, Princess Margaret and Antony Armstrong-Jones tied the knot.
-Just three weeks later - while the royal newlyweds were in the middle of a six-week Caribbean honeymoon - he became a father, but not by his new wife.
+Just three weeks later, while the royal newlyweds were in the middle of a six-week Caribbean honeymoon, he became a father—but not by his new wife.
 On May 28, 1960, Camilla Fry gave birth to Polly, her love child with Armstrong-Jones.

 Some husbands leave love notes for their wives.
 Antony Armstrong-Jones, however, left "hate notes" for Princess Margaret.
-As their marriage crumbled, Armstrong-Jones would jot down little things about Margaret that he grew to loathe, and then leave the paper in places where she'd randomly find them.
+As their marriage crumbled, Armstrong-Jones would jot down little things about Margaret that he grew to loathe, and then leave the messages in places where she'd randomly find them.

 In one, he wrote, "You look like a Jewish manicurist and I hate you."
-To no one's surprise, the couple finally divorced in 1978.
+To no one's surprise, the couple divorced in 1978.

 Armstrong-Jones was a notorious Don Juan.
 At the time that he became involved with Princess Margaret, he was also in relationships with at least two other women: Gina Ward and the actress Jacqui Chan.
 Over the years, his affairs resulted in at least two illegitimate children that were publicly recognized.
 His first child was the result of a fling with Camila Fry, the wife of his best friend.
 He had his second illegitimate child in 1998 when he was 68 years old and married to his second wife.